Nigelev77/OSSP_Notes/OS_SP/week 9/Process Scheduling.md

 FCFS with **preemption** is called **Round Robin**, allows jobs to share time on CPU

 ## Round Robin
-Similar to FCFS but pre-empts jobs to switch to next job to share the CPU
+Similar to FCFS but pre-empts processes to switch to next process to share the CPU

+✔️
+Fair to most processes

+❌ (I made these up btw lol)
+Potential higher turnaround time for longer processes (CPU bound) Potential high wait times for IO bound
+Long turnover time and response time to higher priority processes

 Requires a **time quantum (time before preemption)**.
 If the **time quantum** is: